 We never had intentions to sell the plugin when we first built it.
 But we finally realized we were missing out on an opportunity as emails from bloggers kept flowing in.
 So I ended up partnering up with my brother 50/50 to actually turn our homegrown project into a premium WordPress plugin.
 This is another reason why before I mentioned you should find a developer who could be a trustworthy and reliable partner.
 If you want to ever take things to the next level, you already have some of the hard work done.

 Another word of warning is to also play it safe.
 Even though you might be getting lots of emails about something still doesn’t necessarily mean there is enough demand to warrant spending time developing and selling a plugin.
 My brother and I decided to play it safe, taking it slow, and determine this based on user feedback and sales over an extended period of time.

 3. Deciding on a Brand and Domain Name

 I did some quick research on trademarks and brand names already being used around the web.
-We wanted to keep things simple, and so we finally settled upon WP Coupons.
+We wanted to keep things simple and find a suitable domain name, and so we finally settled upon WP Coupons.
 Perhaps not the most creative name in the world, but it gets the job done.
 We also knew that we couldn’t use “WordPress” in the name, as this would be a trademark infringement against Automattic.
 As we saw with the WordPress Helpers a few years ago, they do take action on these types of things.

 4. Picking a Platform, ECommerce Solution, and Hosting